NATIONAL STICKER DAY

 These savvy, pre-industrial entrepreneurs used a gum paste to get the labels to adhere and, well, stick: hence “stickers.”
 By the 1900s a sticker-specific paste had been developed and was widely used, most notably on stamps, which dried and then would re-apply when moistened.

-National Sticker Day is January 13 in honor of R. Stanton Avery, who was born on that day in 1907.
-Avery was the original creator of the adhesive label with a removable backing.
+The observance is in honor of R. Stanton Avery, who was born on that day in 1907.
+Avery was the original creator of the adhesive label with removable backing.

-National Sticker Day was submitted by StickerGiant, a promotional sticker and product label company based in Longmont, Colorado.
-The Registrar at National Day Calendar declared it will be observed annually on January 13.
+StickerGiant, a promotional sticker and product label company based in Longmont, Colorado, created National Sticker Day in 2015 to celebrate all the fun stickers bring to all ages.
+The Registrar at National Day Calendar® declared it will be observed on January 13th, annually.